Strilanc/Strilanc.github.io/_posts/2017-08-25-shor-algorithm.md

 ...Well, I guess that's as good a place as any to start.

-# Warm up: Speakers, Frequencies, and Spectrograms
+# Warm up: speakers, frequencies, and spectrograms

 For a long time, historically, sound was a bit of a mystery.
 People knew that striking a bell would make a ringing noise, but they didn't really have a solid idea of what was going on physically.